simonjd16/machine_learning/Final Project.md

 #### Outlier Investigation

-Based on the work completed in previous lessons running to the completion of this project, we identified a speadsheet querk where a row labelled "TOTAL" was being included.
+Based on the work completed in previous lessons running to the completion of this project, we identified a spreadsheet quirk where a row labelled "TOTAL" was being included.
 I used data_dict.pop to remove this outlier.

-Upon reviewing the FindLaw insider pay pdf, there was also one additonal row which for "THE TRAVEL AGENCY IN THE PARK" These were not payments to a specific individual but payments on an account of business-related travel.
+Upon reviewing the FindLaw insider pay pdf, there was also one additional row which for "THE TRAVEL AGENCY IN THE PARK" These were not payments to a specific individual but payments on an account of business-related travel.
 I have also excluded these payments again using data_dict.pop.

 ## 2. What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own feature that does not come ready-made in the dataset -- explain what feature you tried to make, and the rationale behind it.
 (You do not necessarily have to use it in the final analysis, only engineer and test it.)
 In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.  [relevant rubric items: “create new features”, “properly scale features”, “intelligently select feature”]